 Everyone’s homeschooled now, and teachers who can work remotely are in demand.
 Whether you’re looking to teach full-time or part-time, kindergarten or grad school, computer science, or shoe tying, you can share your knowledge and talents by teaching online.

 Pay can vary widely, depending on what exactly you teach.
 For example, the median hourly wage is about $15 an hour for an elementary school teacher and $33 an hour for a postsecondary professor, according to PayScale.
-Outschool, a marketplace for online classes, says its teachers make $30 to $40 an hour, on average.
+Outschool, a marketplace for online classes, says its teachers make $30 to $40 an hour.

 20. Virtual Recruiter